BeaconX-Pro/02-iOS-Nordic-SDK/README.md

 ## Notes

-* In development progress, you may find there are multiple MTPeripheral instance correspond to a physical device.
+* In development progress, you may find there are multiple MKBXPBaseBeacon instance correspond to a physical device.
 On this point, we consulted Apple's engineers. they told us that currently on the iOS platform, CoreBluetooth framework unfriendly to the multiple slot devices(especially the advertisement data in changing). due to that sometimes app can't connect to the device, Google Eddystone solve this issue by press button on eddystone devices, our device support this operation too.
 * In scanning stage, some properties may nil, especially MAC address(restriction of iOS),if current device advertise DeviceInfo frame, then you can get name, MAC address and battery.

 # Change log

+* 20211211 Added support for light sensing function;
 * 20210316 first version;